ballerina-platform/module-ballerinax-netsuite/netsuite/Package.md

 Instantiate the connector by giving authentication details in the HTTP client config, which has built-in support for TBA .
 NetSuite uses TBA to authenticate and authorize requests.
-The NetSuite connector can be instantiated in the HTTP client config using the client Id, client secret, access token and access token secret.
+The NetSuite connector can be instantiated in the HTTP client config using the client ID, client secret, access token and access token secret.
 You may use Ballerina [Configuration variable](https://ballerina.io/learn/by-example/configurable.html) to store your credentials.

 **More samples are available [here](samples).**